Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Results

 The $\chi^2$/NDF values comparing all of the models with data for each measured distribution are given in Tab.~\ref{tab:xsec_model_compare}.
 By comparing the computed $\chi^2$/NDF values among the models, we again arrive at the conclusion that GENIE provides the best overall description of the data, with nearly all values $<1$ indicating that uncertainties are slightly overestimated.
 For NEUT and NuWro the $\chi^2$/NDF values are similar for all distributions with the exception of $W_{\rm EXP}$ where the NuWro value is at its largest.

 The treatment of the resonance region varies widely among the generators studied here.
 While GENIE, NEUT, and NuWro all use Berger-Seghal as the basis of the model, different values of $M_A$ and differences in form factors contribute to differences in modeling the $\Delta(1232)$ resonance.
-For example, the default value for $M_A^{RES}$ in GENIE is 1.23, while NEUT and NuWro use somewhat lower values of 0.95 and 0.94, respectively.
-In NuWro, non-resonance contributions in the $\Delta$ region are derived from the DIS model extrapolated down to the pion threshold.
-GENIE, NEUT, and NuWro use the Bodek-Yang model for DIS components.
+For example, the default value for $M_A^{RES}$ in GENIE is 1.12~GeV, while NEUT and NuWro use somewhat lower values of 0.95~GeV and 0.94~GeV, respectively.
+The differences in these values can only account for a small fraction of modeling differences in this region ($\sim$5\%).
+GENIE, NEUT, and NuWro all use the Bodek-Yang model for DIS.
+In both GENIE and NuWro, this model is extrapolated into the $\Delta$ region to account for non-resonant contributions.
 NEUT and GENIE include the Berger-Seghal higher order resonances with a prescription for combining them with the DIS component in the transition region where they overlap.

-FSI models are another source of potential differences that primarily impact the pion kinematic variables.
-GENIE, NEUT, and NuWro use an intranuclear cascade simulation to account for FSI effects.
-In all intranuclear cascade models, hadron propagation is based on the density distribution of the target nucleus, but details, such as re-interaction probability and determination of particle kinematics after re-interaction, are custom in each case.
+Pion FSI modeling represents another source of differences that can significantly affect the pion kinematic variables.
+GENIE, NEUT, and NuWro all use semi-classical intranuclear cascade models, as described in Sec.~\ref{sec:simulation}.
+However, details such as re-interaction probabilities and the resulting particle kinematics are implemented differently in each case~\cite{PinzonGuerra:2018rju, Golan:2012wx}.